 Without a robust framework, employee retention will dramatically decrease; a number of simple and adaptable frameworks exist.
 One example is the HR foundation SHRM’s 4 C’s model, which is globally accepted as a base onboarding framework.
-SHRM presents four levels: Compliance, moving through Clarification, to Culture and Connection (show below).
-For digital facing roles all of these are part of Opquast’s training, to varying degrees, but it is the last two, Culture and Connection where Opquast training is very well placed to inspire new recruits.
+SHRM presents four levels: Compliance, moving through Clarification, to Culture and Connection (shown below).
+For digital facing roles all of these are part of Opquast’s training.

 Culture and Connection with Opquast

 Opquasts certification is a cross-disciplinary approach focused on creating a collaborative and customer-centric culture which produces higher-quality web and digital products.
 The full certification program is a 14-hour online training that benefits all employees that touch digital and web aspects.
 It is not always possible for all employees to carry out a 14-hour course when they arrive so there is a shorter onboarding version available which gives a basic digital literacy and vocabulary in 2.5 hours.
 Digital roles will likely benefit from the full course but to seed the important cultural norms of the training the onboarding solution can be used as cultural training for most roles.